Get the Athlon Sports Newsletter

 Los Angeles Angels Mt.
 Rushmore

 Whether you know them as the Los Angeles Angels, the California Angels, the Anaheim Angels or the Los Angeles Angels of Anaheim, this franchise has had some success under each name.
 In their second season way back in 1962, the Los Angeles Angels finished third in the American League with the league’s best road record at a time when expansion teams had little chance of competing.
 As the California Angels, the team won three AL West titles from 1979-86, losing in the ALCS each year.
 In 2002, the Anaheim Angels won the organization’s only World Series title.
-And as the Los Angeles Angels of Anaheim, the team won four division titles.
-Of the franchise’s 53 seasons, there have been 23 winning seasons with more than half of those coming since 1995.
+And as the Los Angeles Angels of Anaheim, the team has won five division titles.
+Of the franchise’s 54 seasons, there have been 23 winning seasons with more than half of those coming since 1995.

 The original owner of the Los Angeles Angels, Autry held the team until his death in 1998.
 He also served as vice-president of the American League from 1983 until his death.
 Autry was determined to bring a winner to Anaheim and showed the willingness to support efforts to bring top players to the team via free agency.
 The team made the playoffs three times and had six second-place finishes during his ownership, but never reached the World Series.
+The club retired No. 26 in his honor.

 The hard-throwing righthander became the Ryan Express in Anaheim, frequently reaching triple digits on radar guns.
 Among his record seven no-hitters, he threw four for the Angels from 1973-75.
 During his eight seasons spent in California, Ryan averaged 302 strikeouts per season and just 190 hits allowed.